Emerging Policy & Advocacy Leaders Series

 Workshop Outcomes

-• Network and connect with other leaders.
+• Network and connect with other leaders in the policy and advocacy arena

-• Draw connections between your background and the need for your leadership.
+• Draw connections between your background and the need for your leadership

-• Explore various pathways and types of policy and advocacy roles.
+• Explore various pathways and types of policy and advocacy roles

-• Get tangible tools and skills to begin your transition into a policy or advocacy job.
+• Get tangible tools and skills to begin your transition into a policy or advocacy job

-• Earn a Leadership Certificate after successful completion of the program.
+• Earn a Leadership Certificate after successful completion of the program

 Who Should Join